Aisha's Telegram

 "Twenty minutes," she whispered to herself, pushing back her chair and walking toward the small break room.
 It was a modest space, furnished with a single coffee pot and a few chairs.
 She poured herself a cup of black coffee and leaned against the wall, allowing her thoughts to drift back to how she had ended up here.

 Aisha had joined the Red Cross eight years earlier, driven by a passion to make a difference in the world.
 Born in Lagos, she had witnessed firsthand the effects of conflict, disease, and poverty.
 She knew that if she wanted to contribute to the solution, she needed to be part of an organization that acted on a global scale.
 Her role as office manager might have seemed small to others, but Aisha knew better.
-Every piece of paper filed, every letter typed, every logistical detail smoothed out—these were the tasks that kept the wheels turning, allowing aid workers to do their jobs on the front lines.
+Every piece of paper filed, every letter typed, every logistical detail smoothed out—these were the tasks that kept the wheels turning, enabling aid workers to do their jobs on the front lines.

 As she stood there, lost in thought, her colleague and closest friend, Simone, walked into the room.
 Simone had joined the Red Cross the same year as Aisha and was one of the few people who understood the deep sense of responsibility Aisha carried with her every day.